 MMCX

 MMCX strikes a balance between the fragile U.FL and bulky SMA connectors.
-As a newer connector type, it’s a press-fit connector but much sturdier than UFL, making it less likely to pop out during a crash.
+As a newer connector type, it’s a press-fit connector but much sturdier than UFL, making it less likely to pop out or get damaged during a crash.
 MMCX also has a higher mating cycle count than UFL.
 This design balances the tradeoffs between SMA’s durability and U.FL’s size and weight.
-However, finding an MMCX antenna can be challenging as it’s not yet as common as the other two connectors.
+However, finding an MMCX antenna can be challenging as it’s not as common as the other two connectors.

 Powering VTX